-Special Students: Those students taking courses of their own choosing for credits but are not following a regular course of study.
+Special Students: Those students taking courses of their own choosing for credit but are not following a regular course of study.

-Auditors: Those students who are attending classes but are not receiving credit.
-Tuition and fees for courses audited are the same as those for courses taken for credit.
+Auditors: Those students who are attending classes but are not receiving credits.
+Tuition and fees for courses audited are the same as those for courses taken for credits.